open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 <destination name> <operation name>
 ```

+The destination name SHOULD only be used for the span name if it is known to be of low cardinality (cf. [general span name guidelines](../api.md#span)).
+This can be assumed if it is statically derived from application code or configuration.
+If the destination name is dynamic, such as a [conversation ID](#conversations) or a value obtained from a `Reply-To` header, it SHOULD NOT be used for the span name.
+In these cases, an artifical destination name that best expresses the destination, or a generic, static fallback like `"(temporary)"` for [temporary destinations](#temporary-destinations) SHOULD be used instead.

 The values allowed for `<operation name>` are defined in the section [Operation names](#operation-names) below.

-The message destination name, i.e., the name of the topic or queue, is usually a low cardinality identifier suitable to be used as a span name.
-If the [conversation ID](#conversations) is expected to have lower cardinality than the message destination name, it SHOULD be used instead.
-In particular, the conversation ID SHOULD be used if the message destination is unnamed or [temporary](#temporary-destinations) unless multiple conversations can be combined to a logical destination of lower cardinality.
-If the conversation ID on the other hand is expected to be of too high cardinality as well, introducing an artificial destination name instead is recommended.

 If the format above is used, the operation name MUST match the `messaging.operation` attribute defined for message consumer spans below.

 Examples: